 Except last 2020, because of COVID-19.
 It has been one of the most visited beaches on the island.
 There used to have prominent car cues to access in July and August.

-It's protected from all winds except south direction winds.
-It's located in a bay between two capes, Punta de s'Encletxa and Na Foradada.
-The bay ends in the shore, with very fine and white sand.
+North direction winds don't affect this beach as it's in a bay between two capes, Punta de s'Encletxa and Na Foradada.
+The inlet ends in the shore, with excellent and white sand.

 It's not common to see algae in this cove.

-Turqueta's surroundings are completely naturals.
+However, Turqueta's surroundings are naturals.
 Lush pine and Holm oaks forests.
-An awesome paradise compared with other urban beaches in Menorca.
+A fabulous paradise compared with other urban beaches in Menorca.

-If you follow the path on the left cliff, direction to Na Foradada and Maressos de na Marjal, you will reach a perfect place for jumping to the sea.
+If you follow the path on the left cliff, direction to Na Foradada and Maressos de Na Marjal, you will reach a perfect place for jumping to the sea.
 It's not very high, about 3 meters, it's funny.
-However, be careful to not get injured when doing the jump.
+However, be careful not to get injured when doing the jump.